9527code/WayneShao.github.io/themes/hexo-theme-next/.github/CONTRIBUTING.md

 ### Coding Standards

+To be continued.

+### Labels Rules

+We use "labels" in the issue tracker to help classify pull requests and issues.
+Using labels enables maintainers and users to quickly find issues they should look into, either because they experience them, or because it meets their area of expertise.

+If you are unsure what a label is about or which labels you should apply to a PR or issue, look no further!

+Issues related: `types`+`contents`+`results`

+- By types
+    - `Irrelevant`: An irrelevant issue for Next
+    - `Duplicate`: An issue which had been mentioned
+    - `Bug`: A detected bug that needs to be confirmed
+    - `Feature Request`: An issue that wants a new feature
+    - `High Priority`: A detected bugs or misprints with high priority
+    - `Low Priority`: A detected bugs or misprints with low priority
+    - `Non English`: Requires the attention of a multi-lingual maintainer
+    - `Discussion`: An issue that needs to be discussed
+    - `Question`: An issue about questions
+    - `Backlog`: An issue that is to be completed and later compensated
+    - `Meta`: Denoting a change of usage conditions
+- By contents
+    - `Roadmap`: An issue about future development
+    - `Hexo`: An issue related to Hexo
+    - `Scheme [1] - Mist`: An issue related to Scheme Mist
+    - `Scheme [2] - Muse`: An issue related to Scheme Muse
+    - `Scheme [3] - Pisces`: An issue related to Scheme Pisces
+    - `Scheme [4] - Gemini`: An issue related to Scheme Gemini
+    - `3rd Party Service`: An issue related to 3rd party service
+    - `Docs`: Need to add instruction document
+    - `Configurations`: An issue related to configurations
+    - `CSS`: An issue related to CSS
+    - `Custom`: An issue related to custom things
+    - `Optimization`: An issue that needs to be optimized
+- By results
+    - `Wontfix`: An issue that will not to be fixed
+    - `Need More Info`: Need more information for solving the issue
+    - `Need Verify`: Need confirmation from the developers or user about the bug or solution
+    - `Can't Reproduce`: An issue that can’t be reproduced
+    - `Verified`: An issue that has been verified
+    - `Help Wanted`: An issue that needs help
+    - `Wait for Answer`: An issue that needs to be answered by the developers or user
+    - `Resolved Maybe`: An issue that has been resolved maybe
+    - `Solved`: An issue that has been solved
+    - `Stale`: This issue has been automatically marked as stale because lack of recent activity

+Pull requests related:

+- `Breaking Change`: A Pull requests that makes breaking change
+- `Bugfix`: A Pull requests that fixes the related bug
+- `Docs`: A Pull requests that Instruction document has been added
+- `New Feature`: A Pull requests that provides a new feature
+- `Feature`: A Pull requests that provides an option or addition to existing feature
+- `Configurations`: A Pull requests related to configurations
+- `Optimization`: A Pull requests that optimizates the Next
+- `i18n`: A Pull requests that makes new languages translation
+- `Performance`: A Pull requests that improves the performance
+- `Discussion`: A Pull requests that needs to be discussed
+- `v6.x`: A Pull requests that bugfixes and some optimizations related to old NexT version 6
+- `v7.x`: A Pull requests that bugfixes and some optimizations, related to old NexT version 7

 ### Commit Messages Rules

 We have very precise rules over how our git commit messages can be formatted.
 Each commit message consists of a `type` and a `subject`.
 This leads to more readable messages that are easy to follow when looking through the project history.

 - `type` describes the meaning of this commit including but not limited to the following items, and capitalize the first letter.
-    * `build`: Changes that affect the build system or external dependencies
+    * `Build`: Changes that affect the build system or external dependencies
-    * `ci`: Changes to our CI configuration files and scripts
+    * `Ci`: Changes to our CI configuration files and scripts
-    * `docs`: Documentation only changes
+    * `Docs`: Documentation only changes
-    * `feat`: A new feature
+    * `Feat`: A new feature
-    * `fix`: A bug fix
+    * `Fix`: A bug fix
-    * `perf`: A code change that improves performance
+    * `Perf`: A code change that improves performance
-    * `refactor`: A code change that neither fixes a bug nor adds a feature
+    * `Refactor`: A code change that neither fixes a bug nor adds a feature
-    * `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+    * `Style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-    * `revert`: Revert some existing commits
+    * `Revert`: Revert some existing commits
-    * `release`: Commit a release for a conventional changelog project
+    * `Release`: Commit a release for a conventional changelog project
 - The `subject` contains a succinct description of the change, like `Update code highlighting in readme.md`.
-    * no dot (.) at the end.
+    * No dot (.) at the end.
-    * use the imperative, present tense: "change" not "changed" nor "changes".
+    * Use the imperative, present tense: "change" not "changed" nor "changes".